 BB:So, it's being very agile and aware of what's going on around you and reacting to those opportunities and finding places where you can plug in value in what you do.
 My fortunate thing is, I had a very long, kind of solid founding in recruiting.
 So, I had the mentors, I was a trainer and a board director of recruitment business.
 We grew to about 175 offices before it was sold.
 And then I was around...
 And that kind of naturally moved into...
 At the beginning of why I got into social media, I guess, which became social recruiting, which I think is now recruiting-

-BB: Was, my office was in my house.But for the in...
+BB: Was, my office was in my house.But for the first time in...
 I had a training company that was very successful.
 For six years, a very unsuccessful for one of them.
 I've gone bust.
 For the first time had nothing to do.
 And it was around about the same time as Twitter started.

 BB: So, I've really developed an understanding of social media connecting.
 Purely because, I wanted to pretend to my wife I was busy, because she would've made me go all sorts of stuff like that.
 Right.
 The best thing to do was to sit on a screen for 18 hours.
 I just started working with organizations, bringing an understanding of this new world of social media into my recruiting background.
 That overlapped.
 I did some work with Hard Rock Cafe.
 Won some rewards...
 Went to Oracle, BBC, a few other places and I did some work.
 They got involved into working on the actual tech with startups and from the startups, that will be PE companies or larger ticket buys of what they want to buy and sell a few boards.
 So, it's kind of been...
 I think it's really, identify what the opportunity is and making sure you're well-informed, well-networked, you understand what's going on so that you can actually add some value when opportunities come up.